Ken’s been in touch with his old west town layout:

-“It has been some time since I added any pictures to the forum.
+“It has been some time since I added any pictures to the blog.

 After a long period of time where I struggled with motivation I finally went back to work assisted by my 7 year old grand daughter Brittany who has developed an interest in working with me to create scenery.

 While we have a long ways to go (we are actually half way through with our basic layout) I thought that I would share the progression made on a snowy Saturday morning.

 Unlike many, I do not have the video capabilities yet and I still do not have the rail up and running.
 I hope you enjoy my old west town layout.

 Here are a couple of good videos demonstrating the application of shaper sheet with a hot glue gun and plastering over it for an excellent modeling surface.

 In the first one, I use a hot glue gun to attach shaper sheet to my corrugated paper board framework.
 It is a very quick and easy way to do this.
 I also start thinking about how I am going to build a siding and run around for the locomotive.

 In the second I demonstrate mixing and applying Shaper Sheet plaster.
 I also look at the completed work, at the time of shooting, around the layout with my new camera gimbal.